ray-project/kuberay/docs/guidance/gcs-ha.md

 #### Known issues and limitations

-1. Currently, Python redis package is removed from Ray official image.
-We need to install Python redis package in the very beginning of the container start.
-(This is done by KubeRay by adding commands to Ray container spec.)
-2. For now, Ray head/worker node that fails the readiness probe recovers itself by restarting itself.
+1. For now, Ray head/worker node that fails the readiness probe recovers itself by restarting itself.
 More fine-grained control and recovery mechanisms are expected in the future.

 ### Test Ray GCS HA